 More detailed attendance information will be discussed at the individual class meetings.

-The General Absence Request Form is for all other requests that fall outside of academic and/or religious events.
+All other requests that fall outside of academic and/or religious events.
 A maximum of two (2) previously arranged absences are allowed as “excused”.
 Make-up class dates must be designated on the form in addition to being signed by both parent and student.
 The completed form must be submitted to the classroom teacher AT LEAST 2 WEEKS IN ADVANCE, and submission DOES NOT guarantee approval of the request.

 *Excused absences include: school sanctioned events, graduation of a sibling, funerals of a close relative and college testing or visits.
+NO ASBENCES WILL BE APPROVED WITHIN TWO TO THREE WEEKS PRIOR TO A PERFORMANCE UNLESS IT'S AGREED TO BY THE ARTISTIC DIRECTOR.

 **Injured dancers may miss for physical therapy with documentation.
 Documentation must be presented to the classroom teacher when the student returns for the next class.
 Absences due to injuries must be made up over time.